 While searching for the elusive feline we spotted grey foxes, hog-nosed skunks, plains vizcachas, armadillos and capybaras, not to mention an incredible variety of bird species.

 The birds are of course much easier to see.
 Roadside hawks and American kestrels perched on the soggy branches, vividly-coloured Southern lapwings and Whistling herons waded across the flooded lawns, woodpeckers and tanagers kept busy in the trees, while massive Rheas strutted across the grassland.

-Top Safari Holidays in Asia
+Safari Destinations in Asia

 From the snow-covered peaks of the Himalayas to the steamy jungle of Borneo, Asia is home to some of the most biodiverse spots on the planet.
-Here are the top wildlife watching destinations you can visit on your next safari holidays in Asia.
+Here are the top wildlife watching destinations you can visit on your next safari holidays in Asia

 Kanha National Park, India